 Putting the guts back together, assuming that you did a proper job of cleaning away any foreign material while you were doing the disassembly, is easy.
 For a Snorkel, trim the No 14×21∕4" necked sac to a length of 23∕8" (60.3 mm).
 This is the length to which Sheaffer’s Snorkel sacs were trimmed (probably by the White Rubber Company).
 For a PFM, the No 171∕2×17∕8" necked sac should be cut to 21∕16" (52.4 mm) long.

-Apply shellac to the tapered part of the sac section, being careful that the cement does not cross the distal surface and get on the Snorkel tube, and attach the sac using either tweezers or a sac spreader.
+Apply shellac to the tapered part of the sac section, being careful that the cement does not cross the back surface and get on the Snorkel tube, and attach the sac using either tweezers or a sac spreader.

 Allow 30 minutes for the shellac to dry.
 Coat the sac with talcum powder, then install the sac and sac section into the sac protector.

 As you insert the sac, orient the sac section to its original position, so that the top side of the Snorkel tube is aligned with the mark you made on the sac protector when you disassembled the pen.
-If your Snorkel has an open nib, the top side of the Snorkel tube, the side that will align with the nib, has a short longitudinal slit at the proximal end (see photo below).
+If your Snorkel has an open nib, the top side of the Snorkel tube, the side that will align with the nib, has a short longitudinal slit at the front end (see photo below).

 If you have an earlier pen, with a broad guide rail on the sac protector and a corresponding broad rail on the sac section, you can just match up the two broad rails.